We don’t support this browser anymore.

 Our view

-Markets may not have reacted well, and Ashtead’s growth is slowing, but it’s worth keeping things in context.
-Recent performance has been at record levels and Ashtead is still demonstrating its strength, just in a softer market.
+Growth is slowing, but it’s worth keeping things in context.
+Last year’s performance was at record levels and Ashtead is still demonstrating its strength, just in a softer market.

 North America remains the real growth opportunity, and over the medium term, we still think the outlook is promising.
 There are several growth drivers here, ranging from the onshoring of supply chains to government legislation looking to expand infrastructure and chip manufacturing.